yzlin/react-native-audio-api/internal-docs/basic-interfaces.md

 ### GainNode

 The `GainNode` interface represents a gain node that allows you to control the volume of the audio signal.
+Inherits from `AudioNode`.

 #### Attributes